 A smart thing to do when you’re choosing a dental insurance plan is to think about the amount of dental care that you’re going to need in the next year before you buy a plan.
 If you have pretty good dental health finding a plan with a lower maximum and lower premium costs that help cover the cost of preventative treatments might be a good fit.
 But if you know that you need several crowns, a root canal, or other serious dental work you would be better off choosing a plan with the highest possible maximum benefit.

 There are a few ways to purchase full coverage dental insurance, including:

 Enroll in a plan offered by your employer - If your employer offers dental insurance as part of your benefits package, or as a voluntary benefit when you start a new job or during the open enrollment, which usually occurs in the fall.

 Enroll in a plan through a trade organization - If you are self-employed and belong to a trade organization or other association, they may offer group dental insurance to their members.

 Purchase an individual or family dental insurance plan directly - If your employer doesn’t offer dental insurance, you can purchase individual dental insurance from a dental insurance company over the phone, through a broker, or online.
 Limited options are available on healthcare.gov or your state’s ACA marketplace.

 The cost of comprehensive dental insurance premiums depends on the plan that you choose as well as other factors like whether you choose a PPO or DHMO and what pre-existing conditions you have.
-Guardian Direct® offers three different plan choices: Bronze, Silver, and Gold so that you can find a plan that is affordable for your budget and offers the coverage* that you need.
+Guardian Direct® offers three different plan choices: Starter, Core, and Achiever so that you can find a plan that is affordable for your budget and offers the coverage* that you need.